 TPAE or UTM has no identifier information of the UAV.
-TPAE and UTM will provide location information of the queried UAV to UNPF, then UNPF will interact with 3GPP LCS functions using existing or potential new LCS procedures to identify the UE which match the location information, and basing on UE profile to identify the UE which is the UAV queried by the TPAE or UTM, then send the UAV identifier and tracking information to TPAE or UTM.
+TPAE and UTM will provide location information of the queried UAV to UFMS, then UFMS will interact with 3GPP LCS functions using existing or potential new LCS procedures to identify the UE which match the location information, and basing on UE profile to identify the UE which is the UAV queried by the TPAE or UTM, then send the UAV remoted identification and tracking information to TPAE or UTM.

 TPAE or UTM has full or partial identifier information of the UAV(such as unique UAV ID).
-TPAE or UTM will send query with unique UAV ID, and UNPF will interact with UAV or UAV controller, or other 5GC functions (such as LCS or UDM) if needed, to provide the corresponding UAV identifier and tracking information.
+TPAE or UTM will send query with the UAV ID, and UFMS will interact with UAV or UAV controller, or other 5GC functions (such as LCS or UDM) if needed, to provide the corresponding UAV remoted identification and tracking information of that UAV.

-For the interface between UNPF and TPAE or UTM for the UAV ID and tracking, a standardized API is assumed.
+For the interface between UFMS and TPAE or UTM for the UAV ID and tracking, a standardized API is assumed.

 NOTE: this API is subjected to the regional regulation, will not be in the scope of SA2.